lhaykus/My-React-Portfolio/readme.md

 - [X]  **React Parallax** was used to create a fun background that 'moves' when scrolling
 - [X]  **React Typed** was used to create a fun animation for text that makes words look like they are being typed and erased on the page.
 - [X] **React Card Flip**  was used for my project page.
 The front side is a picture of the app with some deployment links and the title.
-When you click the 'Click for more info' button, the card is turned around to the other side that has a decription of the app and a GIF is seen.
+When you click the 'Click for more info' button, the card is turned around to the other side that has a decription of the app and a GIF of the app being used.
 - [X] **Scroll Button** - when a user scrolls down from the top of the page a little blue circle appears that takes users back to top of page when clicked.
 - [X] **Responsive Navbar** - The navbar changes into a menu icon when screen sizes decrease.